cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

-## Procedural to set up the cost (burn) notification email
+## Installation Recipe: A procedural to set up cost (burn) notification email

 ### Intro

-From a builder's point of view we take the following steps:
+Steps:

 - Create a role that has assigned to it a single policy (policies grant permissions to take action)